Comparing IM Cannabis (IMCC) & The Competition

-IM Cannabis (NASDAQ: IMCC) is one of 43 public companies in the “Medicinals & botanicals” industry, but how does it contrast to its peers?
-We will compare IM Cannabis to similar businesses based on the strength of its risk, analyst recommendations, institutional ownership, profitability, earnings, valuation and dividends.
+IM Cannabis (NASDAQ: IMCC) is one of 43 publicly-traded companies in the “Medicinals & botanicals” industry, but how does it compare to its competitors?
+We will compare IM Cannabis to similar businesses based on the strength of its earnings, analyst recommendations, institutional ownership, valuation, risk, dividends and profitability.

-13.7% of IM Cannabis shares are held by institutional investors.
-Comparatively, 17.6% of shares of all “Medicinals & botanicals” companies are held by institutional investors.
-5.9% of IM Cannabis shares are held by company insiders.
-Comparatively, 26.2% of shares of all “Medicinals & botanicals” companies are held by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.
+13.7% of IM Cannabis shares are owned by institutional investors.
+Comparatively, 17.6% of shares of all “Medicinals & botanicals” companies are owned by institutional investors.
+5.9% of IM Cannabis shares are owned by company insiders.
+Comparatively, 26.2% of shares of all “Medicinals & botanicals” companies are owned by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.

-This table compares IM Cannabis and its peers’ net margins, return on equity and return on assets.
+This table compares IM Cannabis and its competitors’ net margins, return on equity and return on assets.

 |Net Margins